Elizabeth George

 Susan Elizabeth George (born February 26, 1949) is an American writer of mystery novels.

-She is best known for a series of novels featuring Inspector Thomas Lynley.
-The 21st book in the series was published in January 2022.
+She is a great Anglophile and her best-known series of novels features Inspector Thomas Lynley of London's Metropolitan Police.
+The 22nd book in the series was published in September 2025.
 The first 11 were adapted for television by the BBC as earlier episodes of The Inspector Lynley Mysteries (2001).
-A later, separate four-part series entitled Lynley to be shown on BBC One began filming in 2024, starring Leo Suter and Sofia Barclay.
+A later separate four-part series entitled Lynley, shown on BritBox and BBC One, began filming in 2024, starring Leo Suter and Sofia Barclay.

 Early life

 Elizabeth George was born in Warren, Ohio, the second child of Anne (née Rivelle) and Robert Edwin George.
 She has an older brother, author Robert Rivelle George.
-Her mother was a nurse, and her father a manager for a conveyor company.
+Her mother was a nurse and her father a manager for a conveyor company.
 The family moved to the San Francisco Bay Area when she was 18 months old.
-She has described the family as "quite poor" and with little formal education, but recounts that her mother gave her an old Remington typewriter, and she began writing at the age of 7.
-She says: "I have always felt compelled to write.
+She recounts that her mother gave her an old Remington typewriter and she began writing at the age of 7.
+She said: "I have always felt compelled to write.
 When I began reading the Little Golden Books as a 7-year-old, I knew that I wanted to write one, too.
 I wrote tiny stories like that in the beginning."
-She names Anne of Green Gables as one of the literary influences of her childhood.
+She has named Anne of Green Gables as one of the literary influences of her childhood.